-All companies of SCC Group have been devoting earnest efforts to ensure strict compliance with applicable laws, regulations and ethical standards on modern slavery and human trafficking, and periodically providing its members with educational training sessions by utilizing both face to face seminars and e-learnings.
+All companies of SCC Group have been devoting earnest efforts to ensure strict compliance with applicable laws, regulations and ethical standards on modern slavery and human trafficking, and periodically providing their officers and employees with educational training sessions by utilizing both face to face seminars and e-learnings.
+In this FY, SCC Group promoted understanding of human rights issues in the business activities and conducted training to explain the importance of respecting human rights.